How I Learned About The Ibagiw Arts Festival 2019

-For nine days, I would sell my art and handmade pieces in the historical, Diplomat Hotel.
-The old structure was a work of art in itself and to hold the prestigious art event here was a very good decision, in my opinion.
+For nine days, I would sell my art and handmade pieces at the historical, Diplomat Hotel.
+The old structure was a work of art in itself and to hold the prestigious event here was a very good decision, in my opinion.
 For many years, the old hotel was just unused and was marketed as a haunted house to tourists coming to the city.
-I’m glad that its gigantic walls would now be home to art pieces made by Baguio’s best artists.
+I’m glad that its gigantic walls would now be home to art pieces made by Baguio’s local artists.

-In truth, I didn’t know what to expect from the Ibagiw Festival.
-For sure, I was expecting that it would be hard to sell in a limited, cramped space, with my booth neighbors so close, for nine straight days.
-This is, after all, just my second fair.
-The first fair I joined only lasted for 2 days and the booths were a little bit farther from each other.
-Nine days would be physically, emotionally, and mentally challenging.
-But I was optimistic and even with some words of concern from my husband, I made the final decision to sign up for The Marketplace.
+In fact, it was only my second craft show so I wasn’t that experienced with selling at a public space.
+The first fair I joined was just a 2-day event, and the booths were a little bit farther from each other.
+I thought that nine days would be physically, emotionally, and mentally challenging.
+But I was optimistic!
+And even with some words of concern from my husband, I made the final decision to sign up.

 The first thing I noticed was how genuinely friendly the other exhibitors were.
 Everyone was helpful to each other.
 Tacks, pins, scissors, duct tape, and such were readily lent to whoever needed it.
 Food was shared and we all looked after each other’s booth when one had to go to the restroom.
 We even helped with the selling of each other’s crafts.
-As days went by, the ‘bazaaristas’ felt at ease with other.
+As slow days went by, the ‘bazaaristas’ felt more at ease with other.
 We visited each others booths, shared tips, joked around, and some even learned to crochet!